RACE DATES SATURDAY 22nd & SUNDAY 23rd FEBRUARY 2020

 Day Two — Ranfurly to Middlemarch 9.30am from in front of the Ranfurly Railway Station to the Middlemarch Railway Station.

-Day One — Ranfurly - drop bike and run through the chute to finish line.
+Day One — Ranfurly - bike through the chute to finish line.

-Day Two— Middlemarch - Run through chute to finish–no overtaking once in chute.
+Day Two— Middlemarch - bike through the chute to finish line.

 There will be massage therapist on the Saturday at Ranfurly at the finish cost $10 for 10 mins, $20 for 20 mins